vinodkd/guts/book/01_size.md

 		// program 3B
 		      i=1
-		 top: if i <= 5
+		 top: if not(i <= 5)      // line 1
+		 		  goto end
+		      else
 		          print i
 		          i = i + 1
-		          goto top
+		          goto top        // line 2
-		      else
-		         goto end
 		      end if
 		end: stop
-		// SLOC : 9, Size : ?
+		// SLOC : 9, Size : 7* sq units

 Now the true nature of _Iteration_ becomes obvious: `Iteration = if + goto`.
 The `if` sets up the conditions for iteration and the `goto` executes it.
-The `goto` is therefore the key ingredient in getting iteration to work.
-This is clearly NOT an unconditional goto, but it is also not the same as the `if_goto` from above.
-This is another variant where there are only 2 clear destinations to go to: the top of the loop and immediately outside it, i.e., to exit it.
+The `goto` is therefore the key ingredient in getting iteration to work, so let's try to understanding it a little better.

+A goto is a route from one "block" to another, a connector.
+Program 3B has 2 obvious kinds of gotos and one that's not that obvious:

+1. The conditional goto that is guarded by a comparison (line 1);
+2. The unconditional goto that just jumps to another location (line 2); and
+3. The implicit goto between operations.

+The _Unconditional `goto`_ alters the flow of execution and skips ahead to another location, adding the "width" (or more generally, another dimension) to the program.
+If the destination of the `goto` is not local to the point of branch off, the impact on size is somewhat difficult to determine.

+_Conditional `goto`s_ remove some of that uncertainty by checking a condition before branching.
+Adding the check reduces the chance of an invalid target or that of "spaghetti code" - an unholy tangle of wild gotos that only makes sense when you write it.

+However, conditional gotos only reduce the chance of indeterminate size, they do not eliminate it.
+For eg, the `goto end` line in program 3B could lead to some location that is far away from the rest of the code.
+So the deciding factor for size of a goto is whether or not its destination is known.
+Let's call the ones with known, defined destinations like 'top of the loop' as _Bound Goto_s and the ones that are not such as _Unbound Goto_s.
+Their sizes, therefore, are:

+		size(bound goto)  = 1* width x N height already counted elsewhere = 1* width x 1* height
+		                  = 1* sq units                                                        --(3)

+That is, the height of a bound goto exists, but it has typically been already considered as part a "larger structure", so only the contribution of the single goto "block" need be considered.

+		size(unbound goto) = G                                                                 --(4)
+		where            G = 1 unit height x G1 width  or
+		                   = 1 unit width x G2 height

+That is, while we could measure one or more "dimensions" of the unconditional goto, there will always be one dimension that we cannot quantify and therefore its overall size remains an unknown quantity.

+Finally, _Implicit `goto`s_: On the "main line" of code, implicit gotos guide the execution of code by stringing successive operations together.
+In fact the machine executing these programs (or any general computer, for that matter)  can be thought of executing this meta-program:

+		// meta program 1
+		1: read a specific location for the address of the next instruction to execute
+		2: execute it
+		3: if step 2 didnt set the next instruction to execute, autoincrement to next address in the same location
+		4: goto 1

+So the gotos exist, even if we do not depict them in code at the level of normal discourse.
+The difference between these gotos and the others is that they connect one operation to another "by default" i.e, in the most obvious way that they are supposed to be connected.
+As such, its safe to posit that they do not contribute to the size.
+That is,

+		size(implicit goto) = 0                                                                --(5)

+In program 3B, both the `goto`s are well-behaved.
+They dont fly off to kingdoms unknown: they go to the top of the loop or exit it - two very well known spots.
+So they are clearly bound gotos.
+So the size of program 3B would be:

+		size(program 3B) 	= sum(size(operations))
+							= size(assignment) + size(if) + size(stop)
+							= 1* + size(condition) + size(branches) + 1*
+							= 1* + 1* + (1 x 1* + 3 x 1*) + 1*
+							= 2* + 4* + 1*
+							= 7* sq units

-Back to program 3, however; for we were trying to determine the size of the loop.
-In general, the loop in program 3B could be written in template form as:
+More generallly, the loop in program 3B could be written in template form as:

 		// program 3B-templatized
 			  <<.. steps before loop..>>
 		      <<initialize loop>>
-		 top: if_goto not <<loop condition>>, end
+		 top: if not <<loop condition>>
+		 	  then
+		 	  	goto end
+		 	  else
 	            <<loop body>>
 	            <<increment loop>>
 	            goto top
+	          end if
 		end:  <<.. steps after loop..>>

-Notice how I've negated the loop condition to use the `if_goto` from before.
-This reduces the body of the if into a conditional goto, but it still has the pesky unconditional goto at the bottom, which makes it - by rules that we've laid down to date - difficult to ascribe a known size to a loop.
-So let's take a look at that goto again.

-It's certainly unconditional, but it doesnt fly off to kingdoms unknown: it goes back to the top of the loop - a very well known spot considering we've been there already (excecutionally speaking, that is).
-So its really not that a goto is unconditional that makes its size indeterminate, but that its destination is unknown.
-Let's call the ones with known, defined destinations like 'top of the loop' as _Bound Goto_s and the ones that are not such as _Unbound Goto_s.
-Revising formula 2B therefore:

-		size(unbound goto) = G                                                                 --(3)
-		where           G = 1 unit height x G1 width  or
-		                  = 1 unit width x G2 height

-... and adding a new formula for Bound gotos:

-		size(bound goto) = 1* width x N height already counted elsewhere = 1* width x 1* height
-		                 = 1* sq units                                                         --(4)

-Now that we've got that tiny bit handled, lets' get back to sizing up the generic loop:
+Thus,

-		size(loop)                = size(init loop) + size(if)
+		size(program 3b loop)     = size(init loop) + size(if)
-		Now, let  size(init loop) = I, some nonzero size depending on the type and number of operations From (2A-E, 3 & 4),
+		Now, let  size(init loop) = i, some nonzero size depending on the type and number of operations

-					size(if)      = size(if_goto)
+			      size(if)        = size(condition) + size(if branch) + size(else branch)

-		where     size(if_goto)   = size(loop body) + size(increment loop) + size(bound goto top)
+			                      = size(condition) + size(goto end) + [size(loop body) + size(increment loop) + size(goto top)]
-		                          =       b         +       p              +    1
+			                      = c + 1* + [ b  + p + 1* ]

-		                            where b is a variable loop body size and   P is some variable nonzero size for the increment step and       size(else part) = 1 because this else always has only a `goto` Thus,
+		                 where  c = a nonzero size for the condition check b = a variable loop body size p is some variable nonzero size for the increment step

-		          size(loop)      = I + b + p + 1 + 1
+			                      = c + b + p + 2*
-		                          = I + b + p + 2
+			                      = c + b + p + 2*
+		Thus,
-		          size(loop)      = I + b + p + 2        --(4)
+		          size(loop)      = i + c + b + p + 2*                                         --(6)

-Not a very elegant result if you ask me, but it does take all the moving parts in a loop into consideration.
-Lest you think that this is specific to the type of loop depicted in program 3B-templated, here's the mapping back to the original program 3:
+... which still comes out to a clean enough "sum of parts" type of equation.

+Back to program 3, however; for we were trying to determine the size of _that_ loop.
+Here's its template form:

-		// program 3-templated
+		// program 3-templatized
 		loop <<loop init>> to <<loop condition>> <<implicit loop increment>>
 		  <<loop body>>
 		end loop

+At this level of abstraction, all the other elements of the loop are present, but there are no gotos.
+The gotos are somehow "subsumed" in the mechanism of the loop such that the user of the loop doesnt have to know about it.
+So at this level, the size of a loop would be:

+		size(program 3 loop)   = i + c + b + p                                                 --(7)

-... and here's the mapping to the other typical versions of the loop: the `while` and the `do-while`:
+What about the other forms of loops that we alluded to earlier?
+Here's the template form of the other typical versions of the loop: the `while` and the `do-while`:

 		// while-template                        // do-while-template
 		<<loop init>>                            <<loop init>>